PhantomCSY/Note-for-Python/README.md

     	Note: S.drop() will keep series S unchanged and return a new, handled series.
 All indexs in this new series remain unchanged except index n will be removed.

+Numpy:

+	Reshape an array (By the way we can get a column vector from a row vector): ndarray.reshape

+	Achieve Matrix Multiplication using ndarray:
+		np.dot(A, B)